Contract Dispute Lawyer Austin, TX

 This is a common misconception.
 Contracts can be in writing, but may also be formed by word of mouth or partly in writing and partly by word of mouth.

 They may also be implied from the conduct or actions of the parties to the contract.
-If you are involved in negotiation, it is important to always consider the five basic elements of a contract and whether these are present in your dealings with another party.
+If you are involved in negotiations, it is important to always consider the five basic elements of a contract and whether these are present in your dealings with another party.
 Often, business owners find that they are party to an implied contract, or that no contract exists where they believed the other party would be bound by their obligations.

 Whilst oral contracts are legally enforceable, it is always a good idea to have a written contract.
 Such a document will record the terms of your agreement with the other party, and can be used as evidence if a dispute arises.
 It is also important to note that in certain circumstances, a written contract is required by law.